schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: layers

 		Alternatively, you can set (and read) a list of :class:`GSLayer` objects.
 These can be any of the layers of a glyph.
-OpenType features will be applied after the layers have been changed.

 		:type: list